lgrosz/docker-qt/readme.md

-# General a docker container with Qt in it
+# General

+Qt docker conatiners

 # Images

-Dockerfile contains a build of Qt, without QtWebengine, with openssl linked for runtime.
-This is not a development image.
-Use it to copy Qt into your own image.
+Dockerfile contains a build of Qt located at `C:\Qt`.

+This image is built with

+- Qt 5.15.0
+- OpenSSL 1.1.1w, linked for runtime

+This image does not include

+- QtWebEngine

 # Build image